Skip to main content

 Registering an address

 // Validate and save an emergency address.
-The returned id is persisted by
+The SDK selects it for future

 const address = await phone.setEmergencyAddress({